zengxiaofei/HapHiC/README.md

 $ /path/to/HapHiC/haphic pipeline asm.fa HiC.filtered.bam nchrs --RE "GATC,GANTC,CTNAG,TTAA"
 ```

-**(iii) Contig correction.** To correct input contigs based on Hi-C linking information, use `--correct_nrounds` to enable assembly correction and set the number of correction rounds.
+**(iii) Contig correction.** To correct misjoined contigs based on Hi-C linking information, use `--correct_nrounds` to enable assembly correction and set the number of correction rounds.
 For example:

 ```bash
 # Typically, two rounds of assembly correction are enough
 $ /path/to/HapHiC/haphic pipeline asm.fa HiC.filtered.bam nchrs --correct_nrounds 2
 ```

-**(iv) Switch error.** If your input assembly is haplotype-phased and has a high switch error rate (often introduced by assemblers when the sequence divergence between haplotypes is very low), use `--remove_allelic_links` to remove Hi-C links between allelic contigs.
+**(iv) Switch error.** If your input assembly is haplotype-phased and has a high switch error rate (often introduced by assemblers when the sequence divergence between haplotypes is very low), use `--remove_allelic_links` to remove Hi-C links between allelic contigs, thereby increasing tolerance to such errors.
 The value should be the ploidy of the assembly.
 For example:

 ```bash
 # For haplotype-phased assembles of autotetraploids, set the parameter to 4
 $ /path/to/HapHiC/haphic pipeline asm.fa HiC.filtered.bam nchrs --remove_allelic_links 4
 ```

+> [!NOTE]
-**Note:** If your input assembly is haplotype-phased and the Hi-C reads are aligned using other methods like chromap, we also recommend including this parameter to mitigate the adverse effects of incorrect mapping.
+> If your input assembly is haplotype-phased and the Hi-C reads are aligned using other methods like chromap, we also recommend including this parameter to mitigate the adverse effects of incorrect mapping.

 **(v) Performance.** Use `--threads` to set the number of threads for BAM file reading, and `--processes` to create multiple processes for contig ordering and orientation.
 For example: